Learn about seven simple methods for cooking frozen asparagus, a delicious and convenient side dish you can enjoy any time of year.

 - Once the oven is preheated, carefully remove the baking sheet from the oven and line with parchment paper for easy cleanup (optional).
 If you don’t line the baking sheet, you’ll want to spray it with cooking oil.

 - Spread the asparagus stalks on the baking sheet in a single layer.
 Don’t crowd them together – this can result in mushy asparagus.
-You can use multiple pans for a larger batch, or an oversized baking pan like this one with plenty of room.
+You can use multiple pans for a larger batch, or an oversized baking pan with plenty of room.

 - Drizzle with olive oil or spray with cooking oil.